 Best time to Travel

-The months between October and May are the best.
+The months between October and May are the best for planning a Bangalore to Wayanad road trip.
 The rains subside by then, and the mercury fluctuates between 10 º – 25 º Celsius, which is very pleasant.
 The forests turn lush green, and the lovely climate brings the wildlife out.

 The months between June and September are good too if you don’t mind the rain because there is plenty of it.
 However, it is an ideal time to visit – the landscape comes alive.
 The rains drench the earth, and the surroundings turn verdant.
 An endless surge of frothy water explodes from the waterfalls and the streams and rivers dance a little more.
 Nature puts up a lovely show.